top of page

 Body intact but rigor mortis has passed: Muscle stiffening has dissipated

-Drying of fingertips, lips, and/or nose: Lips, nose and fingertips may dry significantly after death, also turning brownish in color
+Drying of fingertips, lips, and/or nose: Lips, nose, and fingertips are significantly dry and shriveled, may be brownish in color

 Greening of the abdomen: Green discoloration of abdominal skin, starting in right lower quadrant

-Skin Bullae/Slippage: Formation of vesicles (or bullae) which may contain decomposition fluid; sloughing of the epidermis from the body in any location; for hands, skin may entirely slough off, resulting in "degloving"
+Skin Slippage/ Bullae: Sloughing of the skin from the body in any location; for hands, skin may entirely slough off, resulting in "degloving".
+Formation of bullae may be visible as blisters

-Skin discoloration: Any discoloration due to postmortem/decomposition changes; not to be confused with the coloration due to livor mortis
+Skin discoloration: Any discoloration due to postmortem/decomposition changes; not to be confused with the coloration due to livor mortis.
+Presents as green and blue to black discoloration on the skin

-Purging: Decomposition fluids exiting through natural orifices (eyes, nose, mouth, ears, etc.)
+Purging: Decomposition fluids exit through natural orifices (eyes, nose, mouth, ears, etc.) accompanied by foul odor.
+Potential black discoloration.
+Tongue may protrude

 Abdominal Caving: The caving in of the abdominal area after bloat has occurred

-Desiccation/Mummification: Preservation of skin or tissue that is desiccated or dried out
+Desiccation/Mummification: Widespread preservation of skin or tissue that lacks moisture and is extremely dried out

-Exposed Bone with Moist Tissue: Moist tissue is present and bone can be seen as the result of the decomposition process that is not obviously trauma induced (excludes moisture from surrounding environment)
+Exposed Bone with Moist Tissue: Moist tissue and bone exposure as the result of the decomposition process (excludes moisture from surrounding environmental context—e.g., body found in water or precipitation)

 Exposed Bone with Desiccated Tissue: Dry tissue is present and bone can be seen

-Dry Bone: Moisture is not present on surface of bone
+Dry Bone: Moisture is not present on surface of bone.
+Desiccated tissue and tendons may remain

 Weathered Bone: Flaking or roughening of bone surface as the result of exposure to the environment/elements